 Factors that contribute to Sever’s disease

-Apart from age, other factors that may contribute to developing Sever’s disease include:
+Physical activity factors that, together with growth, may contribute to developing Sever’s disease include:

 Diagnosis of Sever’s disease

 A doctor or other health professional such as a physiotherapist can diagnose Sever’s disease by asking the young person to describe their symptoms and by conducting a physical examination.
 In some instances, an x-ray may be necessary to rule out other causes of heel pain, such as heel fractures.